Q: How do I obtain an application?

 Yes, all applications must include an optional attendance form specifically for the MaCS Program if the student is currently attending a TDSB school.
-Students who are not currently attending a TDSB school (i.e. Private school, Catholic school, York region school, etc.) do not require a MaCS optional attendance form.
-If you also are interested in applying to our regular program, and you live out of area, you must complete a separate optional attendance form (This applies to all students regardless of the school board they attend).
+Students who are not currently attending a TDSB school (i.e. Toronto Private school, Toronto Catholic school) do not require a MaCS optional attendance form.

 Q: I attend a private school that does not produce a Grade 8 report card by November.
 What should I submit?

 Download a “School Questionnaire Form – Private Schools” PDF and have it completed by your homeform/core teacher.